moonglum/dotfiles/README.md

     * Deno is installed via snap
 * CSS
 * Go
-    * Go is installed via the regular Ubuntu repository
+    * Go is installed via snap

 I like to play around with other languages like Rust and Clojure as well.
 I even wrote my [own little language](https://halunke.jetzt) :smile: